MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 on stream 3, as do any other HTTP/2 stream-zero frames.
 This enables HTTP/2 extension frames which do not have a hard cross-stream ordering requirement to continue to function.

-**TODO:**  SETTINGS_ACK and stream state.
-Do we need to emit the ACK on every active stream?
-What about idle streams and in-flight data?

 ## HTTP Message Exchanges